deepik27/simple-toolchain-20210602121701501/README.md

 ## Overview

-Using the Fleet Management Starter Application, you can easily track and view the following information in real-time:
+The Fleet Management Starter Application uses services in IBM Bluemix to provide a sample solution for fleet operation management and personnel.
+By using the application, you can easily track and view the following information in real-time:

 - Availability of a fleet of cars on a map
 - Location of vehicles